Permutation-Consensus Listwise Judging for Robust Factuality Evaluation: Related Work

 \section{Related Work}

 Broad surveys now frame LLM-as-a-judge research around four recurring design questions: how to construct judges, how to prompt or aggregate them, how to evaluate judges themselves, and how to control their biases in deployment \citep{gu2024survey,li2024comprehensive}.
-Our work fits most naturally into the third and fourth categories: we treat the judge reliability as an inference-time measurement problem rather than as a judge-training problem.
+Our work is most aligned with the third and fourth categories: we treat judge reliability as an inference-time measurement problem rather than as a judge-training problem.

-\paragraph{Building stronger evaluators.} The first line of work asks how to make the evaluator itself stronger.
-Early prompted judges such as G-Eval and PandaLM showed that large models can serve as practical reference-free evaluators and pairwise selectors for open-ended generation \citep{liu2023geval,wang2023pandalm}.
-MT-Bench and Chatbot Arena then helped establish LLM judges as a scalable substitute for expensive human pairwise evaluation in conversational settings \citep{zheng2023judging}.
-More recent work improves judge quality by training specialized evaluator models, as in Prometheus~2 \citep{kim2024prometheus2}, or by aggregating across heterogeneous judge backbones, as in PoLL \citep{verga2024poll}.
-These approaches change the evaluator.
-By contrast, we keep the backbone fixed and ask whether reliability can be improved by changing only the \emph{test-time protocol}.
+\paragraph{Building stronger evaluators.} One common route to better LLM evaluation is to improve the evaluator itself, either through prompting, specialization, or model aggregation.
+Prompted systems such as G-Eval and PandaLM encode evaluation criteria or comparison procedures directly in the judge prompt \citep{liu2023geval,wang2023pandalm}, while MT-Bench and Chatbot Arena operationalize LLM judges for scalable conversational comparison \citep{zheng2023judging}.
+More recent work trains judge-specialized models, as in Prometheus~2 \citep{kim2024prometheus2}, or pools heterogeneous backbones, as in PoLL \citep{verga2024poll}.
+These approaches seek a stronger evaluator or a stronger panel of evaluators.
+Our work is complementary: we keep the backbone fixed and ask whether reliability can be improved by changing only the test-time protocol.